 Are you working on developing a work-in-progress, revising a conference presentation for publication, revising with referee feedback for resubmission, or redirecting a rejected manuscript this summer?

-The 2014 CILA Summer Writing Retreat – led by Director of Writing and Associate Professor of Interdisciplinary Studies, Diane LeBlanc – provides structured writing time in a distraction-free atmosphere among supportive colleagues.
-Participants meet every day as a group for coaching, editing, inspiration and support, and then work individually on projects for the week of June 9-13 from 9am to 3:30pm.
-Breakfast, lunch, and refreshments are included, as well as an opening dinner and closing reception.
+The 2015 CILA Summer Writing Retreat is a program designed to help faculty transition to their summer writing projects.
+The retreat – led by Director of Writing and Associate Professor of Interdisciplinary Studies, Diane LeBlanc – provides structured writing time in a distraction-free atmosphere among supportive colleagues.
+During the week of June 1 – 5 from 9 a.m. – 3:30 p.m., participants meet every day as a group for coaching, editing, inspiration, and support, and they work individually on projects for several hours each day.
+Breakfast, lunch, and refreshments are included, as well as an opening dinner.
 A few residential positions are available for those who may wish to stay overnight at Larson House during the retreat.
 All participants will receive a modest stipend.
 Opportunities for follow-up will be available through the program.

-“I got a lot of writing done!
+- “I got a lot of writing done!
 It was pretty intense, but I had something to show for my efforts by the end of the week.”

-“I made significant progress on several writing projects.
+- “I made significant progress on several writing projects.
 The retreat was definitely inspirational.”

-“Diane was amazing, and the readings were fantastic (although I initially recoiled at reading them!).
+- “Diane was amazing, and the readings were fantastic (although I initially recoiled at reading them!).
 The house setting was wonderful, and the meals were outstanding!”

-“Honestly, this was life changing for me.
+- “Honestly, this was life changing for me.
 Reintroduced myself to writer self.
 Thank you!”